DxsSucuk/PrestisCamoTracker/README.md

 # Prestis Camo Tracker
-A WIP camo tracker which will allow you to check your overall progress to getting camos like Nebula and Dark Matter.
+A WIP camo tracker that will allow you to check your overall progress to getting camos like Nebula and Dark Matter.

 ## Features
 - Tracking of all Multiplayer Camos